Unfiled Tax Returns (2018) – IRS Back Tax Help for Filing Taxes Late

-If you have unfiled Tax Returns, can you still qualify for OVDP, Streamlined Filing Compliance Procedures, or a Reasonable Cause submission to disclose unreported/undisclosed foreign income, assets, accounts, or investments?
+If you have unfiled tax returns, and are delinquent on your taxes, can you still qualify for Tax Amnesty, including Domestic Voluntary Disclosures, OVDP, Streamlined Filing Compliance Procedures, or a Reasonable Cause submission to disclose unreported/undisclosed foreign income, assets, accounts, or investments?

 The answer is…maybe.